Skip to main content

 For more information, see "About the dependency graph."

-About configuring the dependency graph
+Configuring the dependency graph

 To generate a dependency graph, GitHub needs read-only access to the dependency manifest and lock files for a repository.
 The dependency graph is automatically generated for all public repositories and you can choose to enable it for private repositories.
 For more information on viewing the dependency graph, see "Exploring the dependencies of a repository."

-Additionally, you can use the dependency submission API (beta) to submit dependencies from the package manager or ecosystem of your choice, even if the ecosystem is not supported by dependency graph for manifest or lock file analysis.
-Dependencies submitted to a project using the dependency submission API (beta) will show which detector was used for their submission and when they were submitted.
+Additionally, you can use the dependency submission API to submit dependencies from the package manager or ecosystem of your choice, even if the ecosystem is not supported by dependency graph for manifest or lock file analysis.
+Dependencies submitted to a project using the dependency submission API will show which detector was used for their submission and when they were submitted.
 For more information on the dependency submission API, see "Using the dependency submission API."

 Enabling and disabling the dependency graph for a private repository